 The Committee is authorized by its charter to employ independent compensation and other consultants.
-Every other year and for fiscal 2009, the Committee has engaged Towers Perrin, a nationally recognized compensation consulting firm ("Compensation Consultant"), to assist the Committee in evaluating executive compensation.
+Every other year, the Committee has engaged Towers Watson, a nationally recognized compensation consulting firm ("Compensation Consultant"), to assist the Committee in evaluating executive compensation.
+A consultant was not engaged for fiscal year 2010.

 An unrelated branch of Towers Perrin has historically been engaged to perform actuarial services for the Company.
+In calendar 2010 the compensation division of Towers Watson was spun-off into a new Company - Pay

-The Compensation Consultant periodically attends the Committee meetings at the Committee's request and provides information, research and analysis pertaining to executive compensation as requested by the Committee, including updates on market trends, survey data and analysis for market checking.
-In September 2008, the Compensation Consultant prepared a report which the Committee and management used for their fiscal 2009 market checking.
-The report included market data from two separate groups of companies as set forth below:
+Governance.
+The Compensation Consultant periodically attends the Committee meetings at the Committee's request and provides information, research and analysis pertaining to executive compensation as requested by the Committee, including updates on market trends, survey data and analysis for market review.

+In September 2008, the Compensation Consultant prepared a report which the Committee and management used for their fiscal 2009 market review.
+This report was also used for the fiscal 2010 review.
+In the years in which the Compensation Consultant is not engaged, such as in fiscal year 2010, the Company ages the prior year's data from the manufacturing surveys included in the Consultant's report (by applying a multiplier to the Consultant's prior year survey data consistent with the average market increase for executives in the prior year), and collects pertinent information from peer proxy filings, such as base salary.
+The Company applied an upward adjustment of 3% to the manufacturing peer data for fiscal year 2010.
+For fiscal 2010, the consultant's 2008 peer survey data was updated to reflect the changes in the peer companies identified in the Company's 2009 Annual Report.
+The updated report included market data from two separate groups of companies, the "Peer Survey Companies" and "Manufacturing Survey Companies", as set forth below:

-1. A comparative group of six peer companies selected on the basis of industry type, and within each industry, closest comparable size in the utility solutions, test and filtration industries, identified in the Company's 2008 annual report to stockholders as the "2007 Peer Group", and comprised as follows:
+1. A comparative group of eight peer companies was selected on the basis of industry type, and within each industry, closest comparable size in the utility solutions, test and filtration industries, identified in the Company's 2009 Annual Report to Stockholders as the "2009 Peer Group".
+The eight peer companies ("Peer Survey Companies") included:

-Utility Solutions Group: Itron, Inc. Badger Meter, Inc. Roper Industries Inc.
+Utility Solutions Group: Itron, Inc. Comverge, Inc. Badger Meter, Inc. Echelon Corporation Roper Industries Inc. Test: LeCroy Corporation Filtration/Fluid Flow: Pall Corporation Clarcor, Inc.

-Test: Tektronix Inc.

-Filtration: Pall Corporation Clarcor, Inc.

-2. A combination of two surveys of general manufacturing companies adjusted to the Company's relative size.
+2. A combination of two surveys of general manufacturing companies, adjusted to the Company's relative size ("Manufacturing Survey Companies"), was also reviewed by the Committee.
 This second group is included to ensure that comparisons are made with competitors, as well as manufacturing companies of a size similar to the Company.
-There were between 144 and 272 companies
+The Durable Goods Manufacturing Survey had 289 participating companies and the Manufacturing Industry Companies Survey had 119 participating companies for the executive officer positions.
+Please see Appendix A for a list of these Manufacturing Survey Companies.